Why Every PMF Article You've Read Was Written for Someone Else

 So stop looking for a number.
 Start looking for patterns.

 Product-market fit at 50 users shows up in behaviors, not metrics.
-These are the patterns that indicate something real is happening, even when your numbers are too small to be statistically meaningful.
+These five patterns indicate something is working, even when your numbers are too small to be statistically meaningful.

 1. Your active users describe your product the same way.